 Self-employed mortgages without proof of income

-If you have no proof of income, there are certain lenders that can still offer a secured loan.
-It’s always up to the lender to lend responsibly and they will, as long as they’re satisfied the borrower will be able to make payments now and in the future.
+If you have no proof of income, there are certain lenders that may offer you a secured loan.
+It’s always up to the lender to lend responsibly and they will, as long as they’re satisfied you’re able to repay your mortgage.

-Every situation is different.
-If you’re struggling to prove your income, speak to an expert mortgage advisor to provide you with the best route to getting a mortgage.
-You may have accounts for just 1 year or have not yet filed accounts, however our advisors can work with lenders whose criteria is best suited.
+If you’re struggling to prove your income, speak to an advisor.
+We’ll then provide you with the best options for getting a mortgage.
+You may have accounted for just 1 year or have not yet filed accounts.
+Nonetheless, we work with lenders whose criteria is best suited.

-If you’re self-employed and have at least three years’ accounts, then you’re likely to be approved a self-employed mortgage under the Help to Buy scheme.
-With three years’ accounts you’ll have a lot of flexibility in terms of which mortgages you’ll qualify for.
+If you’re self-employed and have at least three years’ accounts, then you’re likely to be approved a mortgage under the Help to Buy scheme.
+With three years’ accounts, you’ll have a lot of flexibility in terms of the mortgages you’ll qualify for.

-If you haven’t filed your first-year accounts yet, then in all honesty you will find it very difficult to obtain a mortgage.
-If you’re close to finalising your first tax year, our expert mortgage advisors can liaise with your accountant to establish the minimum amount you’ll need to declare in order to obtain the mortgage you need.
-Our advisors can then communicate this information to lenders that tend to accept this as part of their criteria.
+If you’re close to finalising your first tax year, our advisors can liaise with your accountant to establish what you’ll need to declare to get the mortgage you need.
+Your advisor can then communicate this information to lenders that may approve a mortgage based on this information.

-Our expert mortgage advisors examine each situation carefully before exploring which lender they’ll place the application with.
-Also, by having the advantage of having access to the whole mortgage market, can work with more flexible lenders to maximise the chances of having your self-employed mortgage application approved.
+We’ll examine each situation carefully before exploring which lender to place your application with.
+Advisors can work with more flexible lenders to maximise the chances of getting your mortgage approved.